Missouri

 Now that the Supreme Court has overturned Roe:

 Voters approved a 2024 amendment to the Missouri Constitution to protect reproductive freedom.
-On December 23, 2024, a state circuit court held that the state’s trigger ban and other abortion restrictions were unconstitutional and enjoined those laws.
+A state circuit court held that the state’s trigger ban and other abortion restrictions were enjoined as unconstitutional, however on May 27, 2025 the Missouri Supreme Court temporarily blocked those injunctions allowing the trigger ban to go into effect.

 Restrictions